11 Top-Rated Resorts in the Hudson Valley, NY

 Accommodation: The Amelia Hotel

-This recently restored urban hotel occupies a renovated Queen Anne Victorian, hidden on a quiet street in the bustling town of Hudson.
-This historic city, two-hours' drive or train ride north of New York City, is one of the top attractions of the Hudson Valley.
+This recently restored urban hotel occupies a renovated Queen Anne Victorian, hidden on a quiet street yet close to the action near many restaurants, cafés, and boutiques.
+Brimming with culture and historic charm, Hudson is one of the most alluring cities in the Hudson Valley region, situated about a two-hours' drive or train ride north of New York City.

-The hotel's bright, spacious contemporary-style guest rooms feature garden or cityscape views.
+This hotel's bright, spacious contemporary-style guest rooms feature garden or cityscape views.
 Guest rooms feature designer bed linens and comfortable sitting areas.
-The updated bathrooms include luxurious Frette bath towels and Italian showers for a pampering stay.
+The updated bathrooms include luxurious Frette bath towels and Italian rain showers.

 Amenities include a lush flowering garden, outdoor swimming pool, sundeck with lounge chairs, and front porches.
 The hotel also offers a lending library in its common area, complimentary baked goods, and Nespresso coffee all day.

 Throughout the year, the hotel hosts cultural events, such as music concerts, art shows, and book readings.